Dreams of a family reunion: the moment when your life gathers those scattered across time and space

 Astrological note: A dream of a family gathering often comes during harmonious transits of Jupiter through your 4th or 11th house, during its conjunction with the Moon, and in periods of the Moon in Cancer.
 Cancers, Sagittarians, and Taureans recognize this dream with particular accuracy.
 If Jupiter is now touching your Moon — the Healer gathers the lineage, and the dream conveys this through a scene in which the voices of different generations sound alongside one another.

-If the meeting is joyful — you have a “preserved archive” of warmth toward this person; it’s worth believing it and not doubting “what if I’m inventing.”
-If it is awkward — the long pause has left a distance, but it can be crossed by small steps, not requiring great feats.
-If you recognize each other older — time is moving; it’s worth not postponing meetings to “later” and “when it becomes possible.”
-If it is heavy that the bond was broken not by your will — this is living grief; it’s worth giving it space and, perhaps, speaking about it with someone who understands.
+If you recognize each other older, time is moving.
+Do not postpone meetings to “later” and “when it becomes possible.”
+If it is heavy that the bond was broken not by your will, this is a living grief.
+Give it space, and, perhaps, speak about it with someone who understands.
 When the meeting carries straight into the body, the same scene becomes you embracing someone long unseen.

 Ask yourself: “With whom of the close ones have I not been in contact for a long time without a particular reason — and can I take one small step to restore: a message, a postcard, a short call?”